-In 1922, Grauman opened the Egyptian Theatre in Hollywood, and the focus of movie-going in L.A. shifted from downtown to Hollywood Boulevard.
+In 1922, Grauman opened the Egyptian Theatre in Hollywood, and the focus of movie-going in L.A. began to shift from downtown to Hollywood Boulevard.

-And even though much of downtown L.A. has undergone a renaissance in recent years, Broadway is still pretty rundown; it's dirty sidewalks are currently lined with cheap storefronts and noisy arcades catering to the large Spanish-speaking population, along with the transients from nearby Skid Row.
+Even though much of downtown L.A. has undergone a renaissance in recent years, Broadway is still pretty rundown; its dirty sidewalks are currently lined with cheap storefronts and noisy arcades catering to the large Spanish-speaking population, along with the transients from nearby Skid Row.